6 Charts About Public Opinion On The Affordable Care Act

 #4: Majorities Say ACA’s Pre-Existing Condition Protections Are Important

-Earlier this year, President Trump’s administration announced – as part of a lawsuit known as Texas v.
+In 2018, President Trump’s administration announced – as part of a lawsuit known as Texas v.
 United States, brought by 20 Republican state attorneys general – it will no longer defend the ACA’s protections for people with pre-existing medical conditions.
 These provisions prohibit insurance companies from denying coverage based on a person’s medical history (known as guaranteed issue), and prohibit insurance companies from charging those with pre-existing conditions more for coverage (known as community rating).
 The majority of the public say it is “very important” to them that the ACA’s provisions protecting those with pre-existing conditions remain law even after hearing that these protections may have led to increased insurance costs for some healthy people.

 #5: Large Shares Support State Actions on Pre-Existing Condition Protections

 On December 14, 2018, a federal judge ruled that the entire ACA – including the protections for people with pre-existing conditions – is unconstitutional.
-While an appeal of this decision is expected, thereby triggering district court and possibly Supreme Court actions, the November KFF Health Tracking Poll finds a majority of the public – including 87 percent of Democrats, 67 percent of independents, and about half of Republicans – say they would want their state to establish protections for people with pre-existing health conditions if this part of the law was ruled unconstitutional, even if this means some healthy people may pay more for coverage.
+While an appeal of this decision is expected, thereby triggering district court and possibly Supreme Court actions, the November KFF Health Tracking Poll finds a majority of the public – including 87% of Democrats, 67% of independents, and about half of Republicans – say they would want their state to establish protections for people with pre-existing health conditions if this part of the law was ruled unconstitutional, even if this means some healthy people may pay more for coverage.

 #6: Pre-Existing Conditions Impact Large Shares Of The Public

-A KFF analysis estimates that 27 percent of adults ages 18-64 have a pre-existing condition that would have led to a denial of insurance in the individual market prior to the implementation of the ACA.
+A KFF analysis estimates that 27% of adults ages 18-64 have a pre-existing condition that would have led to a denial of insurance in the individual market prior to the implementation of the ACA.
 An even larger share of the public believes they or someone in their family may belong in this category.
 According to the most recent survey data, about six in ten of the public say they or someone in their household suffers from a pre-existing medical condition, such as asthma, diabetes, or high blood pressure.1

 This estimate is a household measure of all groups and does not classify pre-existing conditions by whether they are or not a “deniable” condition.